mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ## FAQs

 > If your question isn't answered here, please [**contact us**](mailto:algorithms-chairs@mlcommons.org).
+These FAQs serve to supplement and clarify the rules and documentation described above.

 ### Setup & Platform

 <details>
 <summary><strong>My machine only has one GPU.
 How can I use this repo?</strong></summary>

 > You can run this repo on a machine with an arbitrary number of GPUs.
-However, the default batch sizes of our algorithms collection (e.g. `algorithms/`) are tuned for a machine with 8xV100 (16GB) GPUs.
+However, the default batch sizes of our algorithms collection (e.g. `algorithms/`) are tuned for a machine with 8× NVIDIA V100 (16 GB) GPUs.
 You may run into OOMs if you run these algorithms with fewer than 8 GPUs.
 If you run into these issues because you are using a machine with less total GPU memory, please reduce the batch sizes for the submission.
-Note that your final submission must 'fit' on the [**benchmarking hardware**](#benchmarking-hardware), so if you are using fewer GPUs with higher per-GPU memory, please monitor your memory usage to make sure it will fit on 8xV100 GPUs with 16 GB of VRAM per card.
+Note that your final submission must 'fit' on the [**benchmarking hardware**](#benchmarking-hardware), so if you are using fewer GPUs with higher per-GPU memory, please monitor your memory usage to make sure it will fit on 8× NVIDIA V100 GPUs with 16 GB of VRAM per card.

 </details>

 <details>
 <summary><strong>How do I run this on my SLURM cluster?</strong></summary>

 > You may run into issues with `sudo` and `docker` on a SLURM cluster.
-To run the workloads in a SLURM cluster you can use Apptainer (previously Singularity), see this [**section**](/docs/GETTING_STARTED.md#using-singularityapptainer-instead-of-docker).
+To run the workloads in a SLURM cluster you can use Apptainer (_formerly Singularity_), see this [**section**](/docs/GETTING_STARTED.md#using-singularityapptainer-instead-of-docker).

 </details>